ehoang0106/blog/source/_drafts/application-load-balancer.md

 I also hit an issue configuring a CloudWatch Alarm for a Lambda trigger.
 The Route 53 Health Check metric is only in `us-east-1`, and my `aws_cloudwatch_metric_alarm` failed until I explicitly set the correct provider in the CloudWatch configuration.

 ## Improvements
+In the real-world, there are a lot of things that need to be added to a web application to make it perform better, but here are the things I should consider:
 - WAF integration for additional security
 - CloudFront for global edge caching
 - Private subnets for the application tier